ssayhan/Fake_News/README.md

 ### Dataset

-The dataset usedi in this project is the Kaggle Dataset.
-It is including two types or article fake(0) and real(1) news.
-Dataset including only one file and more tha 70.000 artciles.
-Dataset contains the following information.
+The dataset used in this project is the Kaggle Dataset.
+The data contains two types or articles, fake(0) and real(1) news.
+The data we used includes only one dataset with more tha 70,000 artciles.
+The dataset contains the following information/columns:

 -	Title
 -	Text